umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

 - **Lock active content** - Determines how the content in a workflow should be managed.
 Set to `true` or `false` depending on whether the approval group responsible for the active workflow step should make modifications to the content.
 - **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when initiating a workflow.
 This feature is useful when a workflow requires supporting documentation.
 - **Use workflow for unpublish** - Determines if unpublish actions require workflow approval.
-- **Extend permissions** - Determines if Umbraco Plumber should extend or replace user's save and publish permissions.
-By default, the behavior is Replace user's permissions.
+- **Extend permissions** - Determines if Umbraco Plumber should extend or replace the users' save and publish permissions.
+The default behavior is to replace the users' permissions.

 ## New node approval flow